shecodesokc/hacktobherfest/slides.md

 # What is Hacktoberfest?
 It's a global challenge to create 4 pull requests on GitHub during the month of October.

+# What is a pull request?
+It’s an action you take on GitHub when you want someone to pull your changes into their code.

+# How do I sign up?
+Go to [hacktoberfest.com](https://hacktoberfest.com/) to register!

-# Do I get a t-shirt?
+# What do I get?
-No, but Techlahoma is offering 20 Hacktoberfest participants a 20% discount on ThunderPlains tickets!
+Techlahoma is offering 20 Hacktoberfest participants a **20% discount** on ThunderPlains tickets!

 # To receive the discount code:
-* Complete three accepted Hacktoberfest PRs.
+* Complete **three** accepted Hacktoberfest PRs.
 * Share a social post about Hacktoberfest and ThunderPlains.
-  * **LinkedIn**: Include **#ThunderPlains** in your post.
+  * LinkedIn: Include **#ThunderPlains** in your post.
-  * **Instagram**/**Facebook**: Tag **@Techlahoma** and mention **ThunderPlains**.
+  * Instagram/Facebook: Tag **@Techlahoma** and mention **ThunderPlains**.

 # Send Shanda a DM in Slack with:
 * A screenshot of your accepted PRs
 * A screenshot of your social post

-Once verified, Shanda will send you the discount code.
+# Once verified, Shanda will send you the discount code.
-The code is valid for one ticket per participant and can be applied to General Admission, Pro Ticket, or Donate a Ticket.
+The code is valid for one ticket per participant and can be applied to _General Admission_, _Pro Ticket_, or _Donate a Ticket_.

-# What is a pull request?
-It’s an action you take on GitHub when you want someone to pull your changes into their code.

-# How do I sign up?
-Go to [hacktoberfest.com](https://hacktoberfest.com/) to register!

 # What should I work on?
 There are lots of issues at [github.com/shecodesokc/hacktober-broken-repo](https://github.com/shecodesokc/hacktober-broken-repo)